TeamDev-IP/DotNetBrowser-QuickStart/README.md

 This repository contains the development container (devcontainer) configuration that can be used to easily create a Linux-based development environment and work with DotNetBrowser there.

-You can use any of the [supported tools](https://containers.dev/supporting) to create a devcontainer and work with it.
+You can use [GitHub Codespaces](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=489381301) or any of the [supported tools](https://containers.dev/supporting) to create a devcontainer and work with it.
 After the container is ready and the post-create command is executed, you can use the steps from the section above to build and run an example:

 ```
 dotnet tool restore